 I decided the lesson would be on "Crash Blossoms" or confusing headlines reporters use that have multiple meanings.
 I chose 3 headlines and used pictures to illustrate one way the headline could be interpreted.
 This would also be the assignment for the students.
 I knew what I wanted to do, so I started off looking for funny headlines.
 Wow!
 You wouldn't believe how many "Crash Blossoms" in newspapers there are!
 I had to keep in mind that the lesson could be used to teach 7th-12th grade students, so that meant the headline " Tiger Woods plays with own balls, Nike says" wouldn't work.
 I don't even want to think about what pictures teenagers would find to interpret that one!
 I was able to find clean ones and started my PowerPoint.

 First of all, I have never used a PowerPoint program.
 It was all greek to me.
 If I wanted to put something on the slide, it seemed like it took 3 steps, keep in mind that this was my first attempt.
 My professor showed us how to hyperlink this and embed that, but I was still confused with what tab to click on just to go to the next slide!
 The "UNDO" button became my best friend during this project.
 I finally figured it out and had about 7 or 8 slides.
 I had looked at my PowerPoint so much that every time I proofread it, I would yawn.
 I agonized about my slideshow being boring but it would have to do, I had run out of time to work on it.
+My thoughts on this project are mixed.
+I love to figure out ways to teach kids, but PowerPoint is confusing.
+I realized I just need more practice with the program but my ideas on how to present lessons are pretty good!

 No comments: